uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.2.0
+## What's new in 1.2.1

-URI Modern 1.2.0 is a minor release.
+URI Modern 1.2.1 is a bug fix release.

-* Navigation on post archives is now paginated
-* Post navigation is now limited to posts of the same category
-* Makes improvements to the 404 page:
-	- Uses Google search instead of WordPress search
-	- Includes the global navigation
-	- Improved display on mobile devices
+* Updates link text color to comply with WCAG standards
-* Updates table styles
+* Improves print styles
-* Includes a static HTML build
-* Updates development tools
+* Adds a `type-mono` class for monospaced text
+* Adds the post date to posts (hidden by default)
+* Improves category display support for [Display Posts Shortcode](https://github.com/billerickson/display-posts-shortcode)
+* Adds a [polyfill](http://iamdustan.com/smoothscroll/) for the [scroll behavior spec](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior)
+* Localizes theme and permalink information for JavaScript to access
+* Fixes a console error on pages without breadcrumbs

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/130/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/134/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?